 At MASSE, we offer only vetted recommendations for the best foundation for combination skin, written by experts and reviewers who have really used the products.
 There are no paid reviews or pre-written spam slipped in by marketers, just trustworthy assessments of products that really work from people who have used and carefully considered the products.
 That’s especially important when you have combination skin, because there are any number of ways that facial skincare products can do more harm than good.
-To make the list of best foundations for combination skin must provide a careful balance, so we’re careful to make sure all user recommendations are legit, not created by sneaky brands or salespeople.
+To make the list of best foundations for combination skin, the foundations must provide a careful balance, so we’re careful to make sure all user recommendations are legit, not created by sneaky brands or salespeople.

 Combination skin tends to be dry on the cheeks and jawline and oily in your t-zone, from your forehead on down to your nose area.
 That’s often meant doubling number of products you use, and weather and other factors can impact which area will be the most problematic.
 With the best foundation for combination skin, you can sidestep those issues by holistically addressing your skin and handling multiple textures at once.
 It’s such a common situation, it’s amazing that it took this long to create foundations that can handle it.